cynicsketch/nix-mineral/README.md

 NixOS module for convenient system hardening.
 Rather than be named after a mineral, it's named after the word "mineral."

+## WARNING
+`nix-mineral` is Alpha software!
+Loss of data or functionality may occur, especially on non-fixed releases, and user cooperation in debugging is expected!

 ## Scope
 Reasonably harden NixOS in a way that can be quickly deployed by the end user.
 Threat model assumes non-governmental adversaries, and anonymity is not considered.